Lazy-Solutions/AdvancedSceneManager/README.md

 Unity's built-in `SceneManager` and `LoadScene` methods work well for simple projects.
 However, as projects grow and require multiple scenes loaded together, persistent systems, loading screens, or consistent scene transitions, managing those relationships becomes more difficult.

-ASM provides a structured layer on top of Unity's scene system, helping you organize scenes into collections, manage additive scene loading, keep persistent scenes loaded, control project startup, and make scene changes predictable across your project.
+Advanced Scene Manager provides a structured layer on top of Unity's scene system, helping you organize scenes into collections, manage additive scene loading, keep persistent scenes loaded, control project startup, and make scene changes predictable across your project.

 Whether you are building menus, gameplay areas, loading screens, or large multi-scene projects, Advanced Scene Manager helps define how your scenes are organized and how they work together.